Tsum Valley Trek

 Day 13Trek to Gumba Lungdand in 7 hours.

-From Dumje we trek to Philim and cross Ripchet.
-On the way we pass one of the most beautiful waterfalls in the Lower Tsum Valley.
-3,200m.
+Dumje to Philim and Ripchet.
+On the way, we go through one of the most beautiful falls of the Lower Tsum Valley.
+3,200 m.

 Day 15Trek to Dobhan in 5 hours.